Absolute Existence

 4. Why is an object sometimes used as a thought target and then replaced by a subject?

-Answer: This is a philosophically necessary step: by first objectifying the Absolute, the mind can then immediately subjectify it.
+Answer: This is a philosophically necessary step and the real mindgame that can be "the gamechanger": by first objectifying the Absolute, the mind can then immediately subjectify it.
 The Absolute thereby becomes the subject, the only instance that Is what Is.
-Without this inversion, philosophical thinking cannot reach the self-evident perspective.
+Without this inversion, philosophical thinking cannot reach the obvious perspective that this page invites the reader to.

 5. What does it mean to "treat the Absolute as part of the dependent"?